 Yes.
 This is a good scenario for using filters.
 For example, you can assign a policy to “All finance users” and then apply an assignment filter to only include “Surface Laptop” devices.

-Can I create a filter based on any device property I can see in MEM?
+Can I create a filter based on any device property I can see in Intune?

 No, not yet but we plan to add more filter properties over time.
 The list of supported properties is here.
 Please let us know about the properties that would help in your scenarios to: aka.ms/MEMfiltersfeedback.

-Can I use filters in any assignment in MEM?
+Can I use filters in any assignment in Intune?

 While in preview, filters are available to use in a core set of workload types (Apps, Compliance and Configuration profiles).
 The list of supported properties is here.
 Please let us know about the properties that would help in your scenarios at aka.ms/MEMFiltersfeedback.

-How does assignment filtering get reflected in device status and device install status reports in the MEM admin center?
+How does assignment filtering get reflected in device status and device install status reports in the Microsoft Endpoint Manager admin center?

 Filter reporting information exists for each device under a new stand-alone report area called “Filter evaluation” and we’re working to further integrate reporting information into existing reports such as the “Device status” and “Device install” reports.
 As an example of where this is going, the apps report has a new column called “Filter (preview)” under Device install status.
 Over time you will see further integration of the filter information into other workload type reports.